MaxEdgar/copy/README.md

 * Requires an active display or session with a clipboard to copy into.
   It cannot copy into a clipboard on a headless server with no display attached, because no such clipboard exists there.
-* Maximum input size is 512 MB, enforced as a safety ceiling against unbounded memory use, not a normal use limit.
+* Maximum input size is 512 MB.

 ## Contributing